binaryslav/linux-cheat-notes/linux-notes.md

           sudo apt-get install packageName --no-upgrade ( will prevent already installed packgaes from upgrading while installing some new )

           sudo apt update ----> sudo apt upgrade ----> sudo apt autoremove ----->

-          Usage: apt command [options]
-               apt help command [options]

-          Commands:
-          add-repository   - Add entries to apt sources.list autoclean        - Erase old downloaded archive files autoremove       - Remove automatically all unused packages build            - Build binary or source packages from sources build-dep        - Configure build-dependencies for source packages changelog        - View a package's changelog
-          check            - Verify that there are no broken dependencies clean            - Erase downloaded archive files
-          contains         - List packages containing a file content          - List files contained in a package deb              - Install a .deb package
-          depends          - Show raw dependency information for a package dist-upgrade     - Upgrade the system by removing/installing/upgrading packages download         - Download the .deb file for a package edit-sources     - Edit /etc/apt/sources.list with your preferred text editor dselect-upgrade  - Follow dselect selections
-          full-upgrade     - Same as 'dist-upgrade'
-          held             - List all held packages
-          help             - Show help for a command hold             - Hold a package
-          install          - Install/upgrade packages
-          list             - List packages based on package names policy           - Show policy settings
-          purge            - Remove packages and their configuration files recommends       - List missing recommended packages for a particular package rdepends         - Show reverse dependency information for a package reinstall        - Download and (possibly) reinstall a currently installed package remove           - Remove packages
-          search           - Search for a package by name and/or expression show             - Display detailed information about a package showhold         - Same as 'held'
-          source           - Download source archives
-          sources          - Same as 'edit-sources'
-          unhold           - Unhold a package
-          update           - Download lists of new/upgradable packages upgrade          - Perform a safe upgrade
-          version          - Show the installed version of a package

           sudo apt-get install [a pakage]